 In a chilly industrial studio in Long Island City, a week before the release of Redefining Realness, I lay nude on a gray backdrop.
 Though my hair was teased and twisted for the gawds, I could hide behind nothing but myself.
 I felt exposed and vulnerable and powerful.

 This skin is my own, this body is my own, and I get to choose with whom I share it.

-The five people sharing space in witness of this shoot included my partner Aaron, serving as photographer, my best friend Wendi, on makeup and hair, and Kimberley McLeod, editor in chief of ELIXHER, with whom I collaborated to bring this idea to life.
+The three people sharing space in witness of this shoot included my partner Aaron, serving as photographer, my best friend Wendi, on makeup and hair, and Kimberley McLeod, editor in chief of ELIXHER, with whom I collaborated to bring this idea to life.

 It was late last year when Kimberley and I video chatted about the concept of the Body Issue.
 I remember her being cautious and protective when I told her that yes, I would accept her offer to be her magazine’s next cover girl, but I wanted to do it nude.
 I appreciated her more than I had ever appreciated her as she furrowed her brow, searching her mind for all the right questions and answers.
 Kimberley asked me why I wanted to do it naked?
 And I told her it was important for me to reclaim not only my story and narrative but also my body.

 As a young trans woman of color, I have navigated — my entire life — a “crooked room” (as Melissa Harris-Perry writes in Sister Citizen) in which trans women are largely invisible except when we are beaten, belittled, exiled or propped up for men’s passing pleasure.
 I have written about being subject to all of those experiences in my book, and yearned to not only discuss what’s been done to my body but to reclaim that this body is mine.
 All mine, and that I choose when, where and with whom I bear it.